The fallacy of external costs

 The IMF has resorted to phantasy numbers when pricing those externalities.
 And to be sure, they also make up the bulk of this more than 5 Trillion USD figure.

 Let’s come back to the US example.
-What they have done is taking the assumed carbon emissions of the US in 2015 (5,4 billion tons).
-They then multiplied by a 36.- USD per ton price have pulled out of thin air.
+What they have done is take the assumed carbon emissions of the US in 2015 (5,4 billion tons).
+They then multiplied by a 36.- USD per ton price has pulled out of thin air.

 No mention of positive externalities derived from the use of fossil fuels.
 They too should enter the calculation for fairness’ sake.